MaxDreisbach/Droplet-PIFu/README.md

 This code allows for the evalution and training of neural networks for spatio-temporal gas-liquid interface reconstruction in two-phase flows as presented in the research article "Interface reconstruction of adhering droplets for distortion correction using glare points and deep learning". \
-The datasets used in this work, as well as the weights of the neural networks trained for interface reconstruction on these datasets are available here: https://doi.org/10.35097/egqrfznmr9yp2s7f
+The datasets used in this work, as well as the weights of the neural networks trained for interface reconstruction on these datasets are available on [KITopen](https://doi.org/10.35097/egqrfznmr9yp2s7f).

 If you have any questions regarding this code, please feel free to contact Maximilian Dreisbach (maximilian.dreisbach@kit.edu).